-According to Webster's Dictionary, a disaster is "any event that overwhelms existing resources to deal with the event."
-Disasters may be natural events such as earthquakes, fires, floods, or may be caused by human actions such as a terrorist act, civil disturbances, or hazardous materials incidents.
+A disaster is a calamitous, damaging event that typically overwhelms existing local resources to deal with the event.
+Disasters may be natural events, such as earthquakes, fires, floods; or may be caused by human actions such as terrorism, civil disturbances, or hazardous materials spills.

-People naturally respond to disaster.
-Those who are not injured are more often than not drawn to help those who are.
-The "volunteerism" was particularly notable during disasters such as the Loma Prieta Earthquake, the Oakland Hills Fire, and the Northridge earthquake.
+People naturally respond to disasters.
+Those who are uninjured are often drawn to help those who are.
+The "volunteerism" was particularly notable during disasters like the Loma Prieta Earthquake, the Oakland Hills Fire, and the Northridge earthquake.
 People want to help.
 In the immediate aftermath of disaster, CERT's are far more effective than the average untrained citizen.